 I can personally attest to the fact that it’s difficult to replace the interactions that naturally and effortlessly happen when you’re working in the office with your team.
 Being physically distant can easily turn into feeling emotionally distant, which is why making employee engagement and virtual team building a priority is so important.
 Virtual team building — just as it would be in person — is all about creating positive interactions with your teammates and building upon your relationships.
 Here are four of our Greatest Virtual Team Building Hits!

-The 4 Best Virtual Team Building Activities
+The 4 Best Virtual Team Building Activities in 2022

 1. Book Club